diethardsteiner/diethardsteiner.github.io/_posts/2016-10-01-Flink-Using-Case-Classes.md

 ---
 layout: post
-title: "Apache Flink Streaming: Using Case Clases"
+title: "Apache Flink Streaming: Using Case Classes"
 summary: This article explains how to use case classes to properly type the data sets
 date: 2016-10-01
 categories: Flink
 tags: Flink
-published: false
+published: true
 ---

-Like in the previous article on Flink we will create a simple **tumbling window aggregation**, just this time round we will create a data model using a `case class`.
+As in the previous article on Flink we will create a simple **tumbling window aggregation**, just this time round we will create a data model using a `case class`.
 In our extremely simplified example the data stream consists of purchase data from an online store.

 Set the project up in a similar fashion as discussed in the previous article.
 We will use **IntelliJ IDEA** as our IDE.

-Our ininital `Purchase` data model for the **parsed streaming data** looks like this:
+Our ininital `Purchase` **data model** for the **parsed streaming data** looks like this:

 ```
 package com.bissolconsulting.flink.examples